Details of some of the library's special collections are outlined below. These can be viewed in the Library by appointment.

 Rowe Music Library

 With the exception of the collections listed above, the complete holdings of the College Library are listed in the hand-written and the online catalogue.
 Rare books are no longer on the open shelves.
 Many of these are marked in the hand-written catalogue by a red "S".
-If you wish to see any of them please ask the Librarian, but you may not be allowed to remove them from the Library or work on them when the staff are not present.
+If you wish to see any of them please contact the College Librarian, but you will not be allowed to remove them from the Library or work on them when the staff are not present.

 The Library's interleaved and annotated copy of M.R.
 James's Descriptive Catalogue of the Manuscripts other than Oriental in the Library of King's College, Cambridge may be consulted on application to the Library staff.
-The manuscripts are housed in the Modern Archive Centre, and appointments to see them must be made through the Librarian.
+The manuscripts are housed in the Library, and appointments to see them must be made through the Librarian.

 E. H. Palmer's Catalogue of the Oriental Manuscripts in King's College Library is in the Reference Bay: 8GN ALV JGT 5VD P Pot/2.
-The Oriental Manuscripts have been on permanent deposit in the University Library since 1970.
-Please apply to the Manuscripts Room of the University Library to see them.
+They are catalogued online at https://www.fihrist.org.uk/ Please apply to the Manuscripts Room of the University Library to see them.
 It is not necessary to apply to King's.

 This is J. M. Keynes's collection of rare books illustrating the history of European thought, bequeathed to King's in 1946.
 It is especially strong in editions of Hume, Newton and Locke, and in sixteenth and seventeenth century literature.
 About 1300 books in this collection have been catalogued on the online catalogue and can be searched electronically.
 There is a card index to Keynes's books above the Main Library Author Catalogue.
 Keynes's collection of manuscripts by Newton, Bentham, John Stuart Mill, etc., are housed in the Modern Archive Centre (see above); arrangements to consult the books should be made with the Librarian.